REQUEST INFO ABOUT CYBERSECURITY AT UA

 What will you learn as a cybersecurity major?

-Cybersecurity major students in the cybersecurity track will learn about computer network configuration, computer network and data security, network intrusion prevention and detection, computer networking forensics and digital forensics.
-Students in the cybersecurity program will also benefit from an in-depth study of the mathematics included in modern cryptography and cryptanalysis (encrypting and decrypting information) as they relate to cybersecurity and computing.
+Cybersecurity major students in the CIS Cybersecurity track will learn about computer network configuration, computer network and data security, network intrusion prevention and detection, computer networking forensics and digital forensics.
+Students in the CIS Cybersecurity program will also benefit from an in-depth study of the mathematics included in modern cryptography and cryptanalysis (encrypting and decrypting information) as they relate to cybersecurity and computing.

 “It’s truly an interdisciplinary program,” Nicholas said.
 “Graduates will be armed with the tools and knowledge necessary to help businesses answer the nonstop challenges of cybersecurity.”